H-LK/MLWG3/README.md

 Kingston Mobilelite Wireless G3

 #### Telnet
-Create a file with the name 'mlwG3_v;telnetd; .x.x.bin' at the root level (USB-Stick ord SD-Card) Plug it in and start the device.
+Create a file with the name 'mlwG3_v;telnetd; .x.x.bin' at the root level (USB-Stick or SD-Card) Plug it in and start the device.

 Login as 'admin'